Comparing The 10 Best Video CDN Providers for Live Streaming [2023]

 How Do Video CDNs Work?

 The internet isn’t immediate.
-While it may seem like it is, it does take a certain amount of time for internet content to reach your computer or mobile device.
+While it may seem like it is, it does take a certain amount of time for internet content to reach computers or mobile devices.
 You need a video CDN for your video content.

 A CDN comprises a network of servers located in various locations around the world.
 This network exists to “cache” content.
-Caching is the process of copying data and storing it in multiple different locations.
-A CDN streaming video makes the video-watching experience better for all your users.
+Caching is the process of copying data and storing it in multiple content servers across different locations.
+CDN streaming videos accelerate content delivery, making the video-watching experience better for all your users.

 Additionally, video CDN providers create redundancy.
-Instead of all visitors being routed to one or a small number of servers from the origin server, you can spread the load among many different servers.
-That helps ensure that your content never goes down.
+Instead of all visitors being routed to one or a small number of servers from the origin server, you can spread the load among many different interconnected servers.
+CDN caching server ensures that your content never goes down.

-A high-quality CDN can revolutionize and streamline the process.
+A high-quality CDN can revolutionize and streamline website performance.
 A CDN streaming video service helps your business use a widely distributed network of live streaming servers for your content.
-Viewers who request content from a CDN are routed to the closest single server.
+Viewers who request static and dynamic content from a CDN are routed to the closest single server.
 That happens through the use of a viewer’s IP address.

 What Is the Difference Between CDN and Caching?